TarynEwens/te-eleventy-netlifyCMS/pages/community.md

   <section>
     <h3 className={utilStyles.h3}>General Assembly</h3>
     <p>
-      I'm regularly involved in the General Assembly software engineering community.
+      I was previously regularly involved in the General Assembly software engineering community.
 I often make time for mentoring sessions with individual students, as well as other career changers.
     </p>
     <p>
-      I also present to software engineering classes at
+      I also used to present to software engineering classes at
       <a
         class="linkFeature"
         href="https://generalassemb.ly/"
       >
         General Assembly
       </a>
       Sydney (and Melbourne once or twice!).
-I introduce them to CSS, the amazing things that can be created with it (think fun interactions and art!), and resources for them to continue learning more!
+I introduced them to CSS, the amazing things that can be created with it (think fun interactions and art!), and resources for them to continue learning more!
     </p>